 The normal setting for sweeping is full speed forward.
-To slow or reverse the broom rotation, press and hold the bottom of the 12 volt front switch on the power unit.
+To slow or reverse broom rotation, press and hold the momentary 12 volt front switch on the power unit.
 The broom rotation will slow down, change rotation direction, and speed up in the reverse direction.
 Release the switch at any time to hold the current speed and direction.
-Press and hold the top of the switch to move back to full speed forward.